Subscribe to updates

 Report of the Independent Remuneration Panel

-The council will consider the report of the Independent Remuneration Panel (IRP) and decide whether to adopt its recommendations.
-The IRP has reviewed the council's Members' Allowance Scheme, considering factors such as workload, responsibilities, and benchmarking data from comparable local authorities.
-The report includes recommendations regarding basic allowances, special responsibility allowances (SRAs), and the payment of allowances for working groups and group secretaries.
-A key recommendation is to freeze the basic allowance for the financial year 2026/27 and to conduct a further targeted review of SRAs in Autumn 2026.
-The report also addresses the potential for elected members to join the Local Government Pension Scheme from May 2026.
+The council was asked to consider the report of the Independent Remuneration Panel (IRP) and decide whether to adopt its recommendations.
+The IRP had reviewed the council's Members' Allowance Scheme, considering factors such as workload, responsibilities, and benchmarking data from comparable local authorities.
+The report included recommendations regarding basic allowances, special responsibility allowances (SRAs), and the payment of allowances for working groups and group secretaries.
+A key recommendation was to freeze the basic allowance for the financial year 2026/27 and to undertake a further targeted review of SRAs in Autumn 2026.
+The report also noted the upcoming government announcement allowing elected members to join the Local Government Pension Scheme from May 2026, which would necessitate consequential amendments to the Members' Allowance Scheme.

 Interim Report of the Corporate Services and Economic Growth Overview and Scrutiny Committee

-An interim report from the Corporate Services and Economic Growth Overview and Scrutiny Committee will be presented.
-This report provides an update on the committee's work during the previous municipal year, focusing on areas such as financial performance, debt recovery, risk management, and the council's response to the Fair Funding Review.
-It also covers the impact of Universal Credit on housing tenants, the annual workforce report, and progress on the BEST Programme.
-The committee has also established a Members Enquiries Task and Finish Group to review the member enquiry process.
+This report presented an interim update on the work undertaken by the Corporate Services and Economic Growth Overview and Scrutiny Committee.
+The committee had been monitoring financial performance, debt recovery processes, and the council's risk management strategy.
+It had also considered the council's response to the government's Fair Funding Review, the impact of Universal Credit on housing tenants, and the Annual Workforce Report.
+Updates were also provided on the BEST Programme, aimed at delivering significant financial benefits and improving services, and the draft budget proposals for 2026/27.
+The committee had also established a Members Enquiries Task and Finish Group to review the member enquiry process.

 Creation of Director of Business Operations

-The council is asked to approve the creation of a new Chief Officer post: Director of Business Operations.
-This role is proposed as a result of the implementation of the council's Ways of Working
+The council was asked to approve the proposal to create a new Chief Officer post of Director of Business Operations.
+This change was proposed as a result of the delivery and implementation of the council's Ways of Working

 Attendees